Back to Articles

 It’s a Golden Shadow animus dream — your hidden strengths revealing themselves.

-This type of dream, for women, usually isn’t about the real marriage.
-It symbolizes an inner conflict with your assertive or courageous self, pressure you’re putting on yourself, or a struggle between intuition and direction.
+May symbolize an inner conflict with your assertive or courageous self, pressure you’re putting on yourself, or a struggle between intuition and direction.

 Ask yourself: